security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

 Notes for the walkthrough:

 *   Choose the XFCE desktop.
 It's more lightweight.
-*   When you get to the "Configure Chrome Remote Desktop to use XFCE by default:" step, there is an error in the documentation.
-Files under `/etc/` have restricted edit permissions.
-Normally we can run `sudo` to run a command with elevated permissions, but redirecting text via the `>` command will not work with sudo.

-    Instead of the command listed in the docs, you can run:

-        echo "exec /usr/bin/xfce4-session" | sudo tee /etc/chrome-remote-desktop-session

-    Alternatively, before running the `echo` command in the docs, launch an elevated shell with `sudo -s`, run the command in the docs, and then exit the elevated shell:

-        sudo -s
-        echo "exec /usr/bin/xfce4-session" > /etc/chrome-remote-desktop-session
-        exit

 *   When the tutorial prompts you to destroy all tutorial instances, do so.